Sasanian Empire: Intermediate Era (379–498)

-There are many stories that tell of Bahram V's valour, his beauty, and his victories over the Romans, Turkic peoples, Indians and Africans, as well as his exploits in hunting and his pursuits of love.
-He was better known as Bahram-e Gur, Gur meaning onager, on account of his love for hunting and, in particular, hunting onagers.
-He symbolised a king at the height of a golden age, embodying royal prosperity.
-He had won his crown by competing with his brother and spent much time fighting foreign enemies, but mostly he kept himself amused by hunting, holding court parties and entertaining a famous band of ladies and courtiers.
-During his time, the best pieces of Sassanid literature were written, notable pieces of Sassanid music were composed, and sports such as polo became royal pastimes.

 Bahram V's son Yazdegerd II (438–457) was in some ways a moderate ruler, but, in contrast to Yazdegerd I, he practised a harsh policy towards minority religions, particularly Christianity.
 However, at the Battle of Avarayr in 451, the Armenian subjects led by Vardan Mamikonian reaffirmed Armenia's right to profess Christianity freely.
 This was to be later confirmed by the Nvarsak Treaty (484).

 At the beginning of his reign in 441, Yazdegerd II assembled an army of soldiers from various nations, including his Indian allies, and attacked the Byzantine Empire, but peace was soon restored after some small-scale fighting.
 He then gathered his forces in Nishapur in 443 and launched a prolonged campaign against the Kidarites.
 After a number of battles he crushed them and drove them out beyond the Oxus river in 450.
 During his eastern campaign, Yazdegerd II grew suspicious of the Christians in the army and expelled them all from the governing body and army.
 He then persecuted the Christians in his land, and, to a much lesser extent, the Jews.
 In order to reestablish Zoroastrianism in Armenia, he crushed an uprising of Armenian Christians at the Battle of Vartanantz in 451.
 The Armenians, however, remained primarily Christian.
 In his later years, he was engaged yet again with the Kidarites right up until his death in 457.
 Hormizd III (457–459), the younger son of Yazdegerd II, then ascended to the throne.
 During his short rule, he continually fought with his elder brother Peroz I, who had the support of the nobility, and with the Hephthalites in Bactria.
 He was killed by his brother Peroz in 459.

 At the beginning of the 5th century, the Hephthalites (White Huns), along with other nomadic groups, attacked Iran.
 At first Bahram V and Yazdegerd II inflicted decisive defeats against them and drove them back eastward.
 The Huns returned at the end of the 5th century and defeated Peroz I (457–484) in 483.
 Following this victory, the Huns invaded and plundered parts of eastern Iran continually for two years.
 They exacted heavy tribute for some years thereafter.